Palashio/libra/info/Reference Manual.md

 result: `[int, int, ..., int]`

-List of sequence of integers representing the individual identified parts of the whole text
+List of sequence of integers representing the individual identified text parts of the whole text

 #### predict_text_sentiment ####